Delphi Falls (waterfall): History

 Delphi Falls County Park was developed and opened in August 2018.
 In 2018 Madison County was awarded a $500,000 grant for park improvements.
 The park was closed for a week in July 2020 after repeated violations of park rules.
 It is often used for wedding photographs, drone filmography, or picnicking.
-In July 2022 a two-phase program of improvements was announced, scheduled to be completed by October that year.
+In July 2022 a two-phase program of improvements was announced, initially scheduled to be completed by October that year.
 It includes the construction of a new parking lot, a new bridge below the falls, and further trail development.
 The cost was estimated at $1.3 million, including $1 million of state grants.

+The work was complete and the park fully reopened in June 2025.